-It should be borne in mind that some services will be subject to the Provision of Services Regulations 2009 which requires that fees & charges set under an authorisation scheme have to be reasonable and proportionate to the cost of the procedures and formalities of it and should not exceed these costs.
+It should be borne in mind that some services will be subject to the Provision of Services Regulations 2009 which requires that fees & charges set under an

 The practical effect of this, based on case law, is that fees charged in accordance with a scheme that falls under these provisions (e.g., sex shop licensing) cannot at the outset cover more than just the cost of administering and processing the application (to grant a licence for example).
 Whilst the cost of enforcing the regime can be recovered, this cannot be wrapped up into one fee at the outset.
 Therefore, such fees and charges are split into: